 - Partnership for Drug-Free Kids

-- Vermont Alcohol and Drug Abuse Clearinghouse (VADIC)
+- Vermont Alcohol and Drug Information Clearinghouse (VADIC)

 - National Institute on Drug Abuse (NIDA)